-(3) Short Essays: You will complete six short essays throughout the quarter that require you to reflect on the course material and/or observe the social world.
-You should do your best to address every essay question thoughtfully, clearly, and completely, as you can earn up to 30 points for each essay.
-These essays will be graded not only on their completeness (Did you adequately address all the components of the assignment?), but also on their thoughtfulness (Does your essay show that you understand and thought hard about the course material/readings?).
-PLEASE DO NOT ATTEMPT THESE ESSAYS WITHOUT FIRST READING THE TEXTBOOK - I will definitely be able to tell if you are "shooting from the hip" rather than relying on what you've read to help you with the assignment.
-Also, PLEASE DO NOT DO "INTERNET RESEARCH" FOR THESE ESSAYS - you should rely solely on the textbook and seminar readings (if you rely on other sources, your grade will suffer as I need to ensure that you understand the Newman book, which is far more reliable than much of the Internet).
-Essays vary in length some may be a page long, others may be 2-3 pages.
-Please note that I will not accept late essays, so work that is not handed in on time will receive a zero grade.
+(3) Written Assignments: You will complete six written assignments throughout the quarter that require you to reflect on the course material and/or observe the social world.
+You should do your best to address every assignment thoughtfully, clearly, and completely, as you can earn up to 30 points for each assignment.
+These assignments will be graded not only on their completeness (Did you adequately address all the components of the assignment?), but also on their thoughtfulness (Does your assignment show that you understand and thought hard about the topic, or did you give the topic just a little superficial attention?).
+PLEASE DO NOT ATTEMPT THESE ASSIGNMENTS WITHOUT HAVING FIRST READ THE TEXTBOOK - I will definitely be able to tell if you are "shooting from the hip" rather than relying on what you've read to help you with the assignment.
+Also, PLEASE DO NOT DO "INTERNET RESEARCH" FOR THESE ASSIGNMENTS - you should rely solely on the textbook and seminar readings.
+Written assignments vary in length - some may be a paragraph long, others may be 1-2 pages.
+Please note thatI will not accept late assignments, so work that is not handed in on time will receive a zero grade.

-(4) "Virtual" Seminar: We will have six "virtual" seminars over the course of the quarter.
+(4) Virtual Seminar: We will have six virtual seminars over the course of the quarter.
 Seminar involves discussing a specific reading and completing a brief assignment in small groups in order to reach deeper levels of learning.
-After the third day of the quarter, I will assign students randomly to groups.
-This will be your quarter-long Seminar Group (although I reserve the right to reassign groups, particularly if a group has become dysfunctional).
+Early in the quarter, I will assign students randomly to groups.
+This will be your quarter-long Seminar Group (although I reserve the right to re-assign groups, particularly if a group has become dysfunctional).
 For each seminar, you will work in this group, having discussions with your group members and completing a brief group assignment.
 Details about the structure of seminar tasks and assignments are described on the "Assignment" pages of this course website.
 I HIGHLY recommend that seminar groups begin working on seminar well before the assignment is due, so that you can accommodate all of your group members' busy life schedules.
-(Remember that many students enrolled in this class work fulltime, are raising families, are traveling, and so on.)
-Each seminar, students can earn up to 20 points for the quality of their work.
+(Remember that many students enrolled in this class work full-time, are raising families, are traveling, and so on.)
+Each week, students can earn up to 20 points for the quality of their seminar work.
 Please be advised that not all seminar group members automatically receive the same grade - students who participate less will receive lowered grades.
 This is how I grade seminar: I review your group's written assignment and assign it a grade (for example, 20 out of 20).
 Then, I visit your group's Seminar Discussion threads, to see who contributed and participated in a meaningful way.
 Those students will receive the highest grade in the group (in this example, they'd receive 20s).
 Students who participate a little might receive 10s, and those who don't participate at all would receive zeros.